benjamin-young/py_conv_engine/README.md

 Faults are modelled as SEUs, which only appear for a single time step, that alter the functionality of a PE.
 The number of SEUs in a timestep is given by a Poisson distribution.

 # Analysis
 The effect of SEUs in the convolution engine on the accuracy of the inference can be measured with the testAccuracy function.
 The provided model is a simple CNN for MNIST classification.
 The number of tests can be chosen to determine the accuracy under certain conditions.
+The number of rows in the convolution engine, the rate parameter of the Poisson distribution and the number of redundant PEs can be controlled.

-However, running inference using the harware simulation can be very time consuming.
+Note: running inference using the harware simulation can be very time consuming due to every operation being run sequentially.